Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 How long will pasta salad last in the fridge?

 Pasta salad lasts in the refrigerator for 3 to 4 days.
-If you have very moist ingredients such as cucumber and tomatoes, it is recommended to eat it in 2 days.
+If you have very moist ingredients such as cucumber and tomatoes, it is recommended to eat in 2 days.
 If you store your pasta salad in a vacuum food container, it will hold for a week.

 Do you add pesto to hot or cold pasta?

-If you are making a salad, let the pasta cool down to at least room temperature before mixing in the pesto.
+If you are making a salad, let the pasta cool to at least room temperature before mixing in the pesto.
 If you do a warm pesto pasta, don´t warm up the pesto.
 Mix it in warm pasta.

 Pasta salad with pumpkin seed pesto